-New Orleans Motorcycle Accident Lawyer
+New Orleans Motorcycle Accident Attorneys

 Motorcycles consist of only 3% of all vehicles registered in the US.
-However, in 2019 alone, 5,014 motorcyclists died in traffic accidents.
+However, in 2021 alone, 5,932 motorcyclists died in traffic accidents.
 This figure is understandable because, in the absence of helmets and other safety devices, accidents can throw the motorcyclist onto the road, leading to severe injury or death.

 Like other auto accidents, there are many types of motorcycle crashes.
 They include: